vitreo12/omni/docs/10_code_composition.md

 title: Code composition
 ---

 Omni encourages the re-use of code.
-Portions of code, especially the declaration of `structs` and `defs`, can easily be packaged in individual source files that can be included into different projects thanks to the `import` statement.
+Portions of code, especially the declaration of `structs` and `defs`, can easily be packaged in individual source files that can be included into different projects thanks to the `require` statement.

 ### *Vector.omni*:
 ```nim